-One of the most common questions we get at Rapid3D and similar trade shows is: “What UPS is best for 3D Printers?”.
+One of the most common questions we get at Rapid3D and similar trade shows is: “What is the best UPS for 3D Printers?”.
 Like most things, it depends.
 A $300 Monoprice Maker Select probably isn’t going to be found in the wild on an online sine-wave output UPS.
 That said, there are a few questions to ask yourself when pairing your industrial 3D printer to a reliable UPS.

 What problem am I trying to solve?